-Provide books
+- Provide books

-• Use photos, pictures from magazines, or pictures drawn

-by you or your child to create your own books
+- Use photos, pictures from magazines, or pictures drawn by you or your child to create your own books

-Share songs, stories, and nursery rhymes that you

-remember from your childhood
+- Share songs, stories, and nursery rhymes that you remember from your childhood

-Visit the library
+- Visit the library

-READ TO YOUR CHILD EVERY DAY!
+- READ TO YOUR CHILD EVERY DAY!

-children to write.
+Young children enjoy going through the process.
 Parents can provide:

-scissors, hole punch
+- scissors, hole punch

-pencils, crayons, markers
+- pencils, crayons, markers

-glue, tape, stapler
+- glue, tape, stapler

-blank paper, scraps of paper
+- blank paper, scraps of paper

-magazines to cut
+- magazines to cut

-clay and/or play dough
+- clay and/or play dough

-outdoor time
+- outdoor time